jundalisay/spblist/content/en/research/euler/mechanica/chapter-01.md

 ---
-title: "Motion iin General"
+title: "Motion in General"
 date: 2025-03-20
-weight: 2
+weight: 4
-image: /covers/franklin.jpg
+image: /covers/mecha.jpg
 ---

 EULER'S MECHANICA VOL. 1.

-Chapter one.

-Concerning Motion In General.

 DEFINITION 1.

 1. Motion is the translation of a body from the place it occupies to another place.
 Truly rest is a body remaining at the same place.

 Corollary 1.

 2. Therefore the ideas of the body remaining at rest and of moving to other places cannot be entertained together, except that they occupy a place.
 Whereby the place or position the body occupies shall be a property of the body, that can be said to be possible only for that body, and that the body is either moving or at rest.

 Corollary 2.

 3. And this idea of moving or of being at rest is a property of a body that relates to all bodies.
 For no body is able to exist that is neither moving nor at rest.

 DEFINITION 2.

 4. The place [occupied by a body] is a part of the immense or boundless space which constitutes the whole world.
 In this sense the accepted place is accustomed to be called the absolute place [p.
 2], in order that it may be distinguished from a relative place, of which mention will soon be made.

 Corollary 1.

 5. Therefore, when a body occupies successively one part and then another, of this immense space, then it is said to be moving ; but if it continues to be present at the same place always, then it is said to be at rest.

 Corollary 2.

 6. Moreover, it is customery to consider fixed boundaries of this space, to which bodies can be referred.
 And the relation with those is what is called the position [of the body].
 Therefore bodies that maintain the same positions with respect to these boundaries are said to be at rest.
-On the other hand, those that change their positions are said to be moving.EULER'S MECHANICA VOL. 1.
+On the other hand, those that change their positions are said to be moving.
-Chapter one.

-page 2
 Scholium 1.

 7. If you are in agreement with these definitions, then the motion is usually called absolute, and the state of rest absolute.
 And these are taken to be the true and genuine definitions of these quantities, since they are compliant with the laws of motion, which